-So we learned to stay home in the snow, keep the cupboard stocked, park at the top of the street, prop up windshield wipers, and we got spiky shoe covers to walk in ice without less slipping.
+So we learned to stay home in the snow, keep the cupboard stocked, park at the top of the street, prop up windshield wipers, and we got spiky shoe covers to walk in ice with less slipping.
 We thought about spending money we didn’t have to buy an all-wheel drive car for navigating the icy hills, (an ambulance even got stuck on our street one snowy night!) but we’ve managed to put that off.
 For now.

 Part of our quandary is whether these extremes are just natural fluctuations, calling for a few temporary measures and a lot of hunkering down, or part of a larger climate change crisis that means creating an infrastructure that will survive the coming years of increasing extremes.
 One early downpour was referred to as “a 100 year storm” as in, it’s a fluke.
 Like the flood of 1996 when houses floated down the Willamette River, or the flood of 1948 when water flowed far into the streets on either side of the river.
 With all that in mind, our repairs and preventative measures have come incrementally.
 We’re in a holding pattern of “let’s fix this, and see what happens next winter.”
 It’s like being under siege, building fortifications against an unstoppable tide.